 Many programs are built around a core set of three or four fundamentals courses and a range of electives.

 Students learn how to identify, measure and report the effects of financial events on the operations of a business in this course.
 Accrual accounting, processing, transaction analysis, inventory valuation, depreciation and net present value are among the concepts covered.

 This course covers the role of management in controlling business costs.
 Students learn the importance of information flow and analysis to an organization for purposes of forecasting, budgeting and productivity enhancement.

 This course examines the design of an audit, methods of testing a business' internal controls and other responsibilities of CPAs.
 Subject matter in the course is likely to appear on the auditing portion of the CPA exam.

 An online post-bachelor CPA certificate prepares certificate holders to pass the CPA exam and become certified public accountants.
-The U.S. Bureau of Labor Statistics projects employment for accountants will grow 11% (faster than the average for all occupations) from 2014-2024.
+The U.S. Bureau of Labor Statistics projects employment for accountants will grow 6% (fast as average for all occupations) from 2018-2028.
 Growth will be driven by the need for businesses to keep abreast of changes in laws and regulations, greater transparency and accountability requirements for businesses (www.bls.gov).
-According to the BLS, as of May 2015, accountants and auditors earned a median annual salary of $67,190.
+According to the BLS, as of May 2018, accountants and auditors earned a median annual salary of $70,500.

 Continuing Education Information

 Workers who want to improve their prospects for promotion to a managerial position can consider a master's degree program in accounting.
 Those who are interested in research or in teaching at the postsecondary level can pursue a Ph.D. program in accounting.